golflimaechoecho/ilt-practitioner-exercise-guides/Lab-01.1-Login-welcome-page/README.md

 ## Steps:

-.callout.info Requirements: An SSH client such as Terminal.app or iTerm2.app, or optionally Microsoft Remote Desktop ( can be found preinstalled on Windows and in the macOS AppStore.)
+**_Requirements: An SSH client such as Terminal.app or iTerm2.app, or optionally Microsoft Remote Desktop (can be found preinstalled on Windows and in the macOS AppStore.)_**

 > For macOS use Microsoft Remote Desktop version 10 and higher